LAB02-Research/DeepL-Translator/README.md

 ### Implemented

-This is a list of features and fixes that have so far been implementend:
+This is a list of features and fixes that have so far been done:

 - Add scrollbars to text translation fields
 - Apply theme to webpage reading mode scrollbars